WitcherProj3Game/Broken-Engine/README.md

 MIT License

-Copyright (c) 2019 Aitor Simona Bouzas
+Copyright (c) 2020 Broken Gem Studio based on Central 3D Engine of Aitor Simona Bouzas

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal